Dear readers of ADxS.org, please forgive the disruption.

 Other names for GABA are:

-german: Gamma-aminobutyric acid, γ-aminobutyric acid, 4-aminobutyric acid, piperidic acid
+german: gamma-aminobutyric acid, γ-aminobutyric acid, 4-aminobutyric acid, piperidic acid

-english: gamma-aminobutyric acid
+english: gamma-Aminobutyric acid

 While glutamate is excitatory, GABA has an inhibitory effect.
 GABA is an antagonist (inhibitor) of glutamate.